michakrutoy12/TunnelProto/README.md

 ## Features

 - **Asynchronous Architecture:** Powered by Python's `asyncio` for high concurrency and low latency.
+- **High Performance:** Uses `uvloop` as an optional drop-in replacement for the standard asyncio event loop to achieve higher throughput and lower latency.
 - **Transport Security:** All control and data traffic is fully encrypted using TLS 1.2+.
 - **Traffic Shaping:** Built-in per-client Token Bucket rate limiting to prevent server overloading.
 - **Per-Client Connection Limits:** Control the maximum number of simultaneous active tunnels per client.